dim87/SDA_DB_SQL/homework_01.md

 - commenting each query, so it would be easier to understand what it does
 - correct ON DELETE CASCADE(to delete all related records by foreign key) and ON DELETE RESTRICT(to prevent delete if related records exist) options for foreign keys
 - creating unique indexes for fields that must be unique (i.e.: isbn number is unique for a book), you can Google this topic, as we will cover it next week :)
+- creating more tables that might be useful for library
 - interesting selects